apache/spark/docs/configuration.md

   <td><code>spark.io.compression.snappy.blockSize</code></td>
   <td>32k</td>
   <td>
-    Block size used in Snappy compression, in the case when Snappy compression codec is used.
+    Block size in bytes used in Snappy compression, in the case when Snappy compression codec is used.
 Lowering this block size will also lower shuffle memory usage when Snappy is used.
   </td>
 </tr>